Dustin Watten

-Dustin Joseph Watten (born October 27, 1986) is an American professional volleyball player, a former member of the US national team.
-He is the 2015 World Cup winner and the 2019 German Champion.
-At the professional club level, he plays for LUK Lublin.
+Dustin Joseph Watten (born October 27, 1986) is an American former professional volleyball player.
+As a member of the U.S. national team, he won the 2015 World Cup and the 2018 World Championship bronze medal.

 Personal life

-He is the son of Kim and Jeff Watten and has two brothers – Chris and Cody.
+Watten is the son of Kim and Jeff Watten, and he has two brothers: Chris and Cody.
 In 2004, he graduated from Woodrow Wilson Classical High School in Long Beach.
 In 2009, he graduated from California State University, Long Beach.